bgreenawald/timeless-library/book_cover_prompt.md

 3. **Edition Block** (bottom 15% of cover)
    - Fills the bottom 15% of the entire image
    - Same color as the title block
-   - Text: "modernized edition" in lowercase
+   - Text: "Timeless Library Edition"
    - Same modern font family
    - Centered text
    - Font weight: Light to Regular